Doug comes from a very musical family:

 Conrad Pope, an incredibly well-schooled musician who scores films, writes commissioned orchestral works, and orchestrates for guys like John Williams and Alexandre Desplat (here's his site).

-Uncle Bob Bain was the triple-threat composer-arranger, record producer, and guitarist who, when he wasn't dubbing (among a million other credits) held the Tonight Show with Johnny Carson band together all those years with Doc Severinson.
-Here's a podcast series of his early radio shows and lesser known recordings (most are very well known!).
+Uncle Bob Bain was the triple-threat composer-arranger-orchestrator, record producer, and guitarist who, when he wasn't dubbing (among a million other credits) held the Tonight Show with Johnny Carson band together all those years with Doc Severinson.
+He's even got a podcast!

-Uncle Derf (Vern Friley) played brilliant trombone with everyone from Duke Ellington to Bill Holman to Buddy Bregman, and made a slew of other great records in the '50's and '60's.
-He was married to
+Uncle Derf (Vern Friley) played brilliant trombone with everyone from Duke Ellington to Bill Holman to Buddy Bregman, and made a slew of other great records in the '50's and '60's, and was married to

-Aunt Jean Friley sang with Sy Oliver, Jack Smith, and Ray McKinley and then transitioned on to film and television work in the '50's and '60's.
+Aunt Jean Friley, who sang with Sy Oliver, Jack Smith, and Ray McKinley and then transitioned on to film and television work in the '50's and '60's.

 Aunt Ann Terry sang on radio, records, film, and television for Henry Mancini, Andy Williams, Carol Burnett, and many others, and was married to